 Undergraduate Research Program

 The Munroe-Meyer Institute (MMI) Undergraduate Research Program offers a wide range of opportunities for undergraduate students to become a member of one of our many research teams.
-We are looking for applicants with diverse backgrounds, experiences and interests who want to be part of an inclusive and cooperative research environment.
+We are looking for applicants with different backgrounds, experiences and interests who want to be part of an inclusive and cooperative research environment.
 The available volunteer opportunities are listed below for the Fall/Spring semesters.
 Visit the Summer Undergraduate Research Program for summer opportunities.

 - Lab(s) of interest